Consumers

 • in many cases, the municipality in which they want to go door-to-door.

-You can ask these salespeople for their permit numbers and check up on them if you have doubts about their legitimacy.
+You can ask salespeople for their permit numbers verify their validity on the website of the Office if you have any doubts.

 No. Your child who is selling chocolate door-to-door to raise money for school activities (and you, because you’re probably be the one stuck selling the chocolate!) are not covered by the law on door-to-door salespeople.
-Municipal by-laws usually don’t apply to you either!
-However, it’s possible that your child’s school has to get a permit for its students to do door-to-door sales.
+In most cases, municipal by-laws don’t apply to you either.
+However, your child’s school may need a permit for its students to sell door-to-door.

-For example, it does not apply to these people:
+The law doesn’t apply to all door-to-door activities.
+For example, it does not apply to:

 • people selling objects worth $100 or less